EstoniaOfficial Name: Republic of Estonia

 If you decide not to report a crime while in Estonia, but believe that some action should be taken, you can file a police report after returning to the United States by sending a letter or e-mail to the Estonian police.
 Please contact the Embassy so we can facilitate your communication with the police.

 The local equivalent to the “911” emergency line for ambulance or fire in Estonia is 112.
-The emergency line for the police is 110.
-The non-emergency local number for the Estonian police is (372) 612-3000.
 Although many operators speak English, at times those answering this line may have minimal English speaking skills.

 Please see our information for victims of crime, including possible victim compensation programs in the United States.